eZmaxinc/eZmax-SDK-go/docs/EzdoctemplatedocumentListElement.md

 ### NewEzdoctemplatedocumentListElement

-`func NewEzdoctemplatedocumentListElement(pkiEzdoctemplatedocumentID int32, fkiLanguageID int32, fkiEzdoctemplatetypeID int32, fkiEzdoctemplatefieldtypecategoryID int32, bEzdoctemplatedocumentIsactive bool, sEzdoctemplatedocumentNameX string, ) *EzdoctemplatedocumentListElement`
+`func NewEzdoctemplatedocumentListElement(pkiEzdoctemplatedocumentID int32, fkiLanguageID int32, fkiEzdoctemplatetypeID int32, bEzdoctemplatedocumentIsactive bool, sEzdoctemplatedocumentNameX string, ) *EzdoctemplatedocumentListElement`

 NewEzdoctemplatedocumentListElement instantiates a new EzdoctemplatedocumentListElement object This constructor will assign default values to properties that have it defined,